craftingcity/The-Known-World/Prenotes Apr 14 25.md

 ```
 Dearest (NAME),

 I hope this letter finds you well.
 Your services are requested in the Araborum in Mossburg, where you will join a group of Mercenaries under the banner of SEASEC.
-Your assistance is vital in this operation, both in the physical assistance you can provide during their "operation", and in our standing as potential assets to their company - your contributions will decide a conversation regarding our continued cooperation with SEASEC, and therefore I must directly express the importance of your success, and the success of the "operation" overall.
+Your cooperation is vital in this "operation", both in the physical assistance you can provide during their "operation", and in our standing as potential assets to their company - your contributions will decide a conversation regarding our continued cooperation with SEASEC, and therefore I must directly express the importance of your success, and the success of the "operation" overall.

 Please act in secrecy; tell no other of your goal in these regards, and destroy this missive once you have committed it to memory.
 I trust that this is within your abilities, and I wish you well.
 ```